 All the latest news and views from Rinnai

 As the consideration of our environmental impact is one of Rinnai’s core guiding principles, we support any action that will help our nation reach its goal of reducing carbon emissions.
-While the CCC’s recommendations aim to reduce the consumption of today’s gas sources, we do believe that the development of more sustainable alternatives will allow gas to remain part of our country’s future energy mix – even as we move towards carbon neutrality.
+While the Climate Change Commission's recommendations aim to reduce the consumption of today’s gas sources, we do believe that the development of more sustainable alternatives will allow gas to remain part of our country’s future energy mix – even as we move towards carbon neutrality.

 That’s why we’re proud to back the Future Sure campaign, along with our industry partners.
 This movement will give Kiwis the confidence, amongst all the uncertainty, that they can continue to enjoy gas energy in their daily lives.
 Here are some frequently asked questions for consumers that the campaign looks to address:

 Nothing.
 Natural gas and LPG will continue to be delivered to connected consumers until we have fully moved to new low and zero-carbon gases, likely to be by 2050.